 United Arab Emirates

-There is a growing trend of tax reforms in the Middle East region, and the United Arab Emirates (UAE) has implemented an excise tax, value-added tax (VAT), and economic substance regulations in October 2017, January 2018, and April 2019, respectively.
+There is a growing trend of tax reforms in the Middle East region, and the United Arab Emirates (UAE) has implemented excise tax, value-added tax (VAT), and economic substance regulations in October 2017, January 2018, and April 2019, respectively.
+Country-by-country reporting was also implemented in April 2019.

 Economic substance regulations

-On 30 April 2019, the UAE Ministry of Finance issued economic substance regulations (“Regulations”) which were followed by the amended Regulations on 1 September 2020 introducing a requirement for certain juridical persons (persons with separate legal personality) and unincorporated partnerships that carry on a relevant activity in the United Arab Emirates (“UAE licensees”) to have adequate “economic presence” in the United Arab Emirates, relative to the activities they undertake.
+On 30 April 2019, the UAE Ministry of Finance issued economic substance regulations (“Regulations”) which were followed by the amended Regulations on 1 September 2020 introducing a requirement for certain juridical persons (persons with separate legal personality) and unincorporated partnerships that carry on a Relevant Activity in the UAE (“UAE licensees”) to have adequate “economic presence” in the UAE, relative to the activities they undertake.